-How Do I Stop Debt Collection Abuse?
+How Do I Stop Creditor Debt Collection Abuse?

 Owing money to a business or lender and struggling to make payments is stressful enough.
-Harassing phone calls from a debt collection agency takes a bad situation and makes it worse.
+Harassing phone calls from a debt collection agency take a bad situation and make it worse.
+Debt collection harassment is not just stressful — it’s often counterproductive to the goal of paying off your debts.
+And it’s illegal.

-The federal Fair Debt Collection Practices Act (FDCPA) protects consumers from harassment from debt collection agencies.
-The FDCPA covers many types of debt, including:
+The FDCPA protects consumers from harassment by debt collection agencies for many types of debt, including:

 • Credit card debt